EyalIt/SensorVisualization/README.md

         Once "generate graph" button is selected, a histogram of the sensor values from the specific client is extracted from the database and displayed.

+In order to run the appliaction:
+  1. run mongoDb
+  2. make sure the mongodump executable is located under "C:\Program Files\MongoDB\Server\3.4\bin"
+  3. add python path to your environment variables
+  4. set the environment variables that contain the AWS secret key not going to write them here :-)
+  5. run "python main.py"

 Future Enhancements:
   1. Aggregate a few samples and send them to the server as a batch
   2. Zip the data that is sent to the server to reduce the load and add encryption
   3. Create a producer-consumer pipeline at the server side in case we would like to run some manipulation on the received data
      (machine learning classifier for example)
   4. Error handling and logging
   5. Sensor histogram web page should work with AJAX to handle the update without refreshing the whole page
+  6. Create a configuration file that will contain environment variables, making the application suitable for both Linux and Windows